 The GTD Horizons of Focus is a very personal thing.
 With the exception of the 50 000ft level, the below list is just an excerpt of my personal visions, goals, and projects.
 For obvious reasons, I have changed or simplified all work related items, and removed the most personal information.

-For an explanation of the codes in front of the different elements, see Color-code the different levels.
+Explanation of the codes in front of the different elements:

 50 000ft – Purpose, Principles, and Values: